 Q1 Has the requirement for the Asset Replacement projects been clearly explained?
 Yes No If No, please comment Q2 Based on the information provided do you agree with the preferred site for Kilmorack Substation?
-Yes No If No, please comment Q.3 Do you have a preference as to whether the equipment is to be housed indoor or outdoor?
+Yes No If No, please comment Q3 Do you have a preference as to whether the equipment is to be housed indoor or outdoor?
 Yes No If Yes, please state preference Q4 If your preference is for the equipment to be indoor, what is your preferred colour for the building?
 Q5 Are there any additional factors or concerns that you consider important and should be brought to the attention of the project team?

-Full name

-Address

-Telephone

-Email

 If you would like your comments to remain anonymous please tick this box.